 Cameran Ashraf is a human rights activist, social entrepreneur, and geographer.
 His research is focused on the current and historical relationship between space, technology, and the state as well as the broader psycho-political and psycho-social impacts of technology.

 Éva Bognár is Senior Program Officer and Researcher at CMDS. Éva has been with the Center since 2006.
-As Project research officer of the three-year European collaborative research project "Civicweb - Young people, the Internet and Civic Participation", funded by the European Commission's 6th Framework Programme, Éva ran the project with research assistant Judit Szakács between 2006 and 2009.
-She has been managing projects and events (public lectures, workshops, conferences and the annual summer school) for the Center.
+She has been managing projects (including EU-funded projects on Violent Online Political Extremism, Media Pluralism, Press and Media Freedom, and projects funded by the Open Society Foundations on Hungarian Media Laws in Europe, and Hungarian Media Ownership) and events (public lectures, workshops, conferences and the annual summer school) for the Center.
 Recently she has been studying Hungarian minorities and their use of online space; and media representation of migration.
 Her background is in sociology.

 Director of the Civil Society and Technology Project

 Kate Coyer is Director of the Civil Society and Technology Project for the Center for Media, Data and Society in the School of Public Policy at CEU.
 Her research examines the complexities of media practice and policy; digital rights advocacy and the social uses of technologies; media development and communication for social change; the opportunities and challenges of emerging technologies as well as the resilience of ‘old’ mediums like radio.

 Mihaela works as the Program Coordinator for the CMDS.
 She has a strong background in academic research but has also been involved in doing community work here in Budapest.
 Her interests lie in project management, Jewish cultural heritage, fundraising and international development.